 2. During the development process the GM will maintain the co-op’s economic viability.

-3. Operating profit (earnings before depreciation, amortization, patronage distributions and other income/expense, and taxes) for the current stores will not fall below 1.75%.
+3. During the development process the GM will insure Combined Income from Operations (earnings before depreciation, amortization, patronage distributions and other income/expense, and taxes) for the current stores will not fall below 1.75%.

 4. Debt Coverage Ratio.
 Net positive cash flow from operations (that is, net income plus interest, plus depreciation and other non-cash charges) divided by fixed principal plus interest payments, will not be less than 1.2 by the end of the first full year of operations.